inclement/vivarium/README.md

 ## Configuration

 Vivarium supports a static configuration using using `config.toml`, or a build-time configuration using `viv_config.h`, or both!

-The static configuration is expected to be convenient for most users, but the config header can be used to inject arbitrary code as event handlers more more advanced customisation.
+The static configuration is intended to be convenient for most users, but the build-time header can be used to inject your own code for e.g. custom layouts or keypress events.

 Configuration options include but are not limited to: